🖇️Serial Protocol

 We have defined a set of serial communication protocols for robots:

-All the token starts with a single ASCII-encoded character to specify their parsing format.
+All the tokens start with a single ASCII-encoded character to specify their parsing format.
 They are case-sensitive and usually in lowercase.

 Some commands, like the c and m commands, can be combined.